A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Results

 \subsection{Validation of inference results}

-To verify whether our approach reliably recovers the correct population model parameters, we randomly draw posterior samples from 100 model realizations and construct a Probability-Probability plot shown in Fig.~\ref{fig:pp_plot}.
+{To test the marginal calibration of the learned posterior}, we randomly draw posterior samples from 10,000 model realizations and construct a Probability-Probability plot shown in Fig.~\ref{fig:pp_plot}.
 For each hyperparameter, we compute the percentile score of the true value within its marginalized posterior, and plot the corresponding cumulative distribution function (CDF).
 For the true posteriors, the percentiles should be uniformly distributed, meaning the CDF should follow a diagonal line.
-The Kolmogorov-Smirnov test $p$-values are reported in the legend, ranging from $53.9\%$ to $74.2\%$, with a combined $p$-value of 0.823.
-This indicates that our model can accurately reconstruct the population posterior unbiasedly.
+The Kolmogorov-Smirnov test $p$-values are reported in the legend, ranging from $66.8\%$ to $97.7\%$. { For completeness, we also combine them using Fisher's method, $ p_{\rm comb} = P\left( \chi^2_{2k} > -2\sum_{i=1}^{k}\ln p_i \right), $ with $k=3$, obtaining $p_{\rm comb}=0.981$.
+This combined value should be interpreted only as a compact summary of the marginal calibration diagnostics.
+We emphasize that the P--P plots test the calibration of the one-dimensional marginalized posteriors within the assumed simulation framework.
+They do not, by themselves, constitute a validation of the full joint posterior geometry.
+We present several more DL-vs-HBA validation examples in \textbf{Supplementary material}. }